 To opt-out from deliveries from other unaddressed mail distributors, there are other measures you can take.

-The Mailing Preference Service
+Step Two: The Mailing Preference Service

 Another way to stop unsolicited mail is to register with The Mailing Preference Service.
 It’s free to do and doesn’t take long.

 - Go to the site and click – Register Stop unsolicited mail